Chain-of-Memory: Lightweight Memory Construction with Dynamic Evolution for LLM Agents: Related Work

 \subsection{Retrieval-Augmented Generation}

 Standard Retrieval-Augmented Generation (RAG) systems~\cite{gao2023retrieval, yu2024chain} partition external corpora into discrete segments, retrieving relevant chunks based on semantic similarity to augment LLM prompts.
 Prevailing chunking strategies include rule-based methods that generate fixed-size segments~\cite{sarthi2024raptor, liu2025passage}, semantic-based approaches that cluster content by topic~\cite{qu2025semantic}, and LLM-driven techniques that leverage parametric knowledge for segmentation~\cite{pan2025secom, duarte2024lumberchunker, zhao2024meta}.
-Besides, some approaches adopt GraphRAG systems \citep{guo2024lightrag, dong2025youtu} to enhance recall through extensive pre-computation of relationships.
-However, these frameworks typically operate on static data and lack mechanisms to maintain an internal, evolving memory of historical interactions.
-In contrast, agent memory systems are grounded in continuous environmental interaction, dynamically assimilating information derived from both agent actions and environmental feedback into a persistent memory store~\cite{wang2025inducing, zhao2024expel, sun2025rearter}.
+Some approaches adopt GraphRAG systems~\citep{guo2024lightrag, dong2025youtu} to enhance recall through extensive relationship pre-computation.
+However, these frameworks operate on static data and lack mechanisms to maintain an evolving memory of historical interactions.
+In contrast, agent memory systems are grounded in environmental interaction, dynamically assimilating information from agent actions and environmental feedback into a persistent memory store~\cite{wang2025inducing, zhao2024expel, sun2025rearter}.